davidjoffe/gnukem_data/README.md

 # data subfolder
 This is the 'data' subfolder for this game: https://github.com/davidjoffe/dave_gnukem

+*NB This folder is essential for the game to run*

 To use this using git, clone the main game, e.g.:

 `git clone https://github.com/davidjoffe/gnukem_datasrc.git`